absmach/magistrala/docs/dev-guide.md

 Build artefacts will be put in the `build` directory.

 > N.B.
 All Mainflux services are built as a statically linked binaries.
-This way they can be portable (transfered to any platform just by placing them there and running them) as they contain all needed libraries and do not relay on system shared libs.
+This way they can be portable (transferred to any platform just by placing them there and running them) as they contain all needed libraries and do not relay on shared system libraries.
 This helps creating [FROM scratch](https://hub.docker.com/_/scratch/) dockers.

 ### Build Individual Microservice
-Individual microservices can be built with command:
+Individual microservices can be built with:

 ```
 make <microservice_name>